-- Various games of tag including pie tag – Build a big pizza pie in the snow and the kids have to chase each other around the lines that mark the pie slices (or make a big snow maze as in the photo below and run around it playing tag.)
+- Various games of tag, including pie tag – Build a big pizza in the snow, and the kids have to chase each other around the lines that mark the pie slices.
+Or make a big snow maze as in the photo below and run around it playing tag.

 - Backcountry tobogganing and sledding – find a hill at your destination and have fun sliding on it.